civo/docs/content/docs/compute/index.md

 ## Introduction to Compute Instances

 Civo is a cloud computing platform.
-As part of the compute services offered, users can launch virtual machines in all available regions.
+As part of the compute services offered, users can launch virtual machines (VMs) in all available regions.
 On Civo, these virtual machines are called Instances.

 Instances can have a variety of Linux operating systems, and come in a range of sizes and capacities, which determine the price charged to you.